kaapstorm/onepageblog/README.md

 Feeds
 -----

-An RSS2 feed is available at the url "feed/".
+An RSS 2.0 feed is available at the url "feed/".

 Requirements